 The novel provides examples of:

-- Always Someone Better: Daneel is stronger than Lije, smarter than Lije, and never needs to rest or eat; Lije has to worry about the robot solving the case before him, and every aspect of the robot's superiority is seen as a threat to his job.
+- Always Someone Better: Lije is a C-5 Plainclothesman (Detective) with a long history in the department and the respect of his peers, but Daneel is stronger than Lije, smarter than Lije, and never needs to rest or eat.
+Lije has to worry about the robot solving the case before him, and every aspect of the robot's superiority is seen as a threat to his job.

-- Androids and Detectives: As the Ur Example, it established many of the conventions of this trope, despite the lack of many traditional Cyber Punk elements (unsurprising, as the book was written before the advent of microcomputers, let alone the Internet).
+- Androids and Detectives: As the Ur-Example, it established many of the conventions of this trope despite the lack of many traditional Cyber Punk elements.

 - Author Appeal: The crowded underground cities of Earth would be hellish to a claustrophobe, but Asimov was a claustrophile.
-Spending their lives in these Cities has made this condition much more common in the population, in fact, fear of wide open spaces has become the societal norm on Earth.
+He stated that it had never occurred to him that other people might find the closed-in cities undesirable.
+Spending their lives in these Cities has made this condition much more common in the population, and fear of wide open spaces has become the societal norm on Earth.

 - Chekhov's Gun: At the very beginning of the book, Lije notices that Enderby is wearing new glasses, as he broke his old pair.
 At the end of the novel, this seemingly random bit of information ends up becoming the piece that puts the whole case together for Lije.